ArnoldDP/OStim-Community-Modlist/README.md

 >
 > ~~Basically just generic gaming pc built after 2020~~

- With the above specs, you can expect an average of 60 fps on the CS - Low profile at 1080p.
+ With the above specs, you can expect an average of 60 fps in most places.

- I'm honestly not entirely sure what the minimum specs are for 1080p but fwiw I have a 5600x, an RTX 4070ti, 32gbs of ram, and I play at 2560x1080 ultrawide.
+ I'm honestly not entirely sure what the minimum specs are for 1080p on the ENB - High profile but fwiw I have a 5600x, an RTX 4070ti, 32gbs of ram, and I play at 2560x1080 ultrawide.

  </details>